pivot-access-ltd/bma-offline-docs/src/about-networking.md

 In the parlance of networks, especially VLANs, the term "trunking" is used to indicate the sharing of network routes.
 This sharing is made possible by the Ethernet VLAN tags, which make the VLAN-bound messages less dependent on switches and routers to get the traffic to the right place.
 Otherwise, you'd have to designate complicated port configurations for switches, which is particularly easy to misconfigure.

-Note that the MAC sublayer is responsible for managing CDMA/CD, that is, detecting a clear line, initiating retransmission if there's a jam signal, etc.  On the way in, the MAC sublayer verifies the CRC/FCS and removes frame elements before passing the data up to the higher layers.
+Note that the MAC sub-layer is responsible for managing CDMA/CD, that is, detecting a clear line, initiating re-transmission if there's a jam signal, etc.  On the way in, the MAC sub-layer verifies the CRC/FCS and removes frame elements before passing the data up to the higher layers.
 Basically, anything that some other MAC layer did to encapsulate the message for sending, the receiving MAC layer un-does on the way in.

 <a href="#heading--about-vlans-subnets-and-fabrics"><h4 id="heading--about-vlans-subnets-and-fabrics">About VLANs, subnets, and fabrics</h4></a>